WVURAIL/dspira/_posts/2022-07-11-SettingUp2HornInterferometer.md

    - 2 Horn telescopes, each consisting of:

-     - horn & can antennae
+     - horn and can antennae
      - cradle
      - stand
      - bolts for cradle axle